home-assistant/developers.home-assistant/blog/2024-12-13-water-heater-entity-description.md

 author: L Boué
 authorURL: https://github.com/lboue
 authorTwitter: lboue
-title: "Fix typo in WaterHeaterEntityDescription name"
+title: "Changed name of WaterHeaterEntityDescription"
 ---

 A naming error was found in the water heater code componant.
 So we renamed `WaterHeaterEntityEntityDescription` to `WaterHeaterEntityDescription`.